All the ‘need-to-know before you go’ information can be found here below.

 You can find out more about bus travel from other areas here.

+LA Taxis are a local taxi firm available for any taxi bookings.
 We strongly advise you to book in advance for your drop off and pick up.
 Contact 0191 287 7777 to book or head to their website to find out more information www.lataxis.co.uk.
+A taxi from Newcastle City Centre / Newcastle Central Station to the racecourse should cost approximately £10.
+Uber also cover the racecourse.

 Newcastle Central Station is the closest main line station approximately 15 minutes away by car or taxi.
+You can check train timetables and plan your journey via:

-You can check train timetables and plan your journey via: National Rail Enquiries website or by calling 08457 48 49 50 - Trainline website.
+National Rail Enquiries website or by calling 08457 48 49 50.

 Tyne and Wear Metro is a light rail system with 60 stations serving Newcastle, Gateshead, Sunderland, North Tyneside and South Tyneside.
 Regent Centre and Four Lane Ends Metro Stations are situated 2 miles from the racecourse.